AnyLog-co/documentation/data management/image mapping.md

    For example: if the database name is "my_dbms", the blobs database name will be "blobs_my_dbms"
 2) The logical table name is maintain with the blobs data such that each blob is associated with a table name which is the same as the relational table name.
 Each blob data is associated with a key representing the date the file was added to the database.
-The date key is in the format: YYMMDD representing the date in the UTC time zone.
+The date key is in the format: _YYMMDD_ representing the date in the UTC time zone.

-This approcah associates the following to each file:
+This approach associates the following to each file:
 1) A unique Hash Value (or a file name)
 2) A database name
 3) A table name